 In my most recent research I explored culture and cognition empirically by investigating the various identities expressed by evangelical Christians and self-identified atheists, including the way members of these groups understand “religion” as a social category.
 The results of this project are being drafted into a book manuscript titled Thinking Through Religion: Atheists, Evangelicals and Metacognition.
 I am also drawing upon the same dataset to write an article making a theoretical argument expanding field theory.

-In addition to my substantive research agenda, I am also working on Scholarship of Teaching and Learning (SoTL) projects to develop and test new pedagogical tools based on active learning.
+In addition to my sociological research agenda, I have also worked on Scholarship of Teaching and Learning (SoTL) projects to develop and test new pedagogical tools based on active learning.